jganser/GGJ2020_Repairrrates/README.md

-# Repairrrites - The Game
+# Repairrrates - The Game

 This game was made during the GGJ2020 under the theme Repair.